Belfast’s nightlife is legendary

 U2 performed here long before they were selling out stadiums, as did home-grown talents Divine Comedy and Ash, while Radio 1 DJ Annie Mac first fell in love with music on the dancefloor at our Student’s Union.

-These days, the city’s students pulse to the beat of pop, rock, grime, hip-hop, bass and techno in the infamous Speakeasy, while acts performing on-campus at the Whitla Hall and Elmwood Hall run the gamut from chart-topping rappers to classical favourites, such as The Ulster Orchestra.
-Just off-campus, in the student-packed Holylands, discover new music in the unpretentious underground indie enclave, The Menagerie.
+These days, the city’s students pulse to the beat of pop, rock, grime, hip-hop, bass and techno in the The Mandela Hall, while acts performing on-campus at the Whitla Hall and Elmwood Hall run the gamut from chart-topping rappers to classical favourites, such as The Ulster Orchestra.

 After dark, hidden Belfast comes alive: